rajinder-yadav/gazeall/README.md

 ![Image](img/run.png)

-1. You can now see what command and what files are being watched.
+Output now show the following:

+1. Commands being executed
+1. Files being watched when verbose mode enables (see options above).
-1. Process output with Process ID + command in square brackets.
+1. Process output with process id and command shown in square brackets.
 1. Process output after the "=>" arrow.
 1. Process execution time.

-This becomes more useful and multiple processes are executing.
+Improved output is more useful when multiple processes are executing.

 ## CLI Examples

-The examples below show various ways to run _gazeall_ from the command line.
+The examples below show various ways to run __gazeall__ from the command line.

-1. Make sure to place command inside quotes if options are passed or there are multiple commands.
+1. Make sure to place commands inside quotes if options are passed or there are multiple commands.
-1. When using globs to recurse into sub-folders, make sure to put them inside quotes.
+1. When using globs to recuse into sub-folders, make sure to put them inside quotes.

-### Run a program using Node.js
+### Run programs and commands using the CLI

 To run a JavaScript file using Node.js and have gazeall monitor all JavaScript file for changes in the current folder and all sub-folders, type the following.